marcinjahn/Hack.VMTranslator/README.md

 - if an input is a path to a single file, the output will be in the same directory as the input file, with the same name, but different extension (asm)
-- if an input is a path to a directory containing VM files, the output file will be plaved in that directory, and the name will be in a format `<director name>.asm`.
+- if an input is a path to a directory containing VM files, the output file will be plaved in that directory, and the name will be in a format `<directory name>.asm`.

-You can decided whether you want to add bootstrap (nitialization code that sets up Stack Pointer, and calls "Sys.init") or not using the `-b true/false` flag.
+You can decide whether you want to add bootstrap (initialization code that sets up Stack Pointer, and calls "Sys.init") or not using the `-b true/false` flag.
 By default, the bootstrap code will be generated.